 Seldom will the landscaping suit you exactly, but particularly poor landscaping is another of the things in a Metro Detroit Michigan house that should make you run the other way.
 If, for example, trees are too close to the house, it won’t be too many years till branches are scraping against the house and roof, causing expensive damage in high winds.
 Poor drainage, evidenced by a perpetually soggy yard, is another landscaping issue to be on the lookout for.

 Here’s an example of what can happen.
 A certain house where the yard always seemed to be wet was purchased by an unwary buyer.
 The trees had rotting roots, and it wasn’t long till trees in the yard began to fall.
 “The cost for tree removal was on ongoing major expense . . .
 Once, [the owner] even had a very large tree fall across the family van, crushing it.”

 3. Second-Rate Cosmetic Fixes

 There’s nothing wrong with cosmetic fixes if done properly and for the right reason.
-But if they seem to be shoddy bandaid jobs to cover up major problems, then that’s something in a Bloomfield HIlls house that should make you run the other way.
+But if they seem to be shoddy bandaid jobs to cover up major problems, then that’s something in a Metro Detroit Michigan house that should make you run the other way.

 One thing to be on the lookout for in this area is signs of water damage that have been painted over.
 In fact, this can trap mold and mildew in walls and drywall and pose a health hazard.
 In addition, tell-tale foundation cracks can be covered over with new extended siding.
 Experts recommend that if you do see any signs of such cracks, you should ensure “the cracks aren’t much more than ¼ inch wide.
 If they are, you should get a structural engineer to inspect.
 A lot of sellers will attempt to mud over and paint the cracks, so look out for paint or surface mismatch as well.”